ng-learn-org/workshop/README.md

     git checkout -f step-3

  If you get "Karma is not a task" or "Karma is not found".
-Please execute "npm install" on the terminal.
-If that does not work, please use "npm install grunt-karma --save-dev"
+Please execute

+    npm install grunt-karma --save-dev
+    npm install karma-ng-scenario --save-dev

  **AC:** As a User, when I open myStore home page, then I should see the phrase "Welcome to the AngularJS World, {{fullName}}".